South Lebanon conflict (1985–2000): Aftermath

 Upon Israel's withdrawal, an increasing fear that Hezbollah would seek vengeance against those thought to have supported Israel became widespread among the Christian Lebanese of the Southern Lebanon.
 During and after the withdrawal around 10,000 Lebanese, mostly Maronites, fled into Galilee.
 Hezbollah later met with Lebanese Christian clerics to reassure them that the Israeli withdrawal was a victory for Lebanon as a nation, not just one sect or militia.

 The tentative peace, resulting from the withdrawal, did not last.
 On 7 October 2000 Hezbollah attacked Israel.
 In a cross-border raid, three Israeli soldiers, who were patrolling the Lebanese border were attacked and abducted.
 The event escalated into a 2-month fire exchanges between Israel and Hezbollah, primarily at the Hermon ridge.
 The bodies of the abducted soldiers were returned to Israel in a January 2004 prisoner exchange involving 450 Lebanese prisoners held in Israeli jails.
 The long-time Lebanese prisoner Samir al-Quntar was excluded from the deal.

-The government of Israel, however, had agreed to a "further arrangement", whereby Israel would release Samir al-Quntar if it was supplied with "tangible information on the fate of captive navigator Ron Arad".
+The government of Israel agreed to a "further arrangement", whereby Israel would release Samir al-Quntar if it was supplied with "tangible information on the fate of captive navigator Ron Arad".
 According to Harel and Issacharoff the second phase of the prisoner exchange deal was only a "legal gimmick".
 Israel was not satisfied with the information supplied by Hezbollah and refused to release al-Quntar.
 "Cynics may well ask whether it was worth getting entangled in the Second Lebanon War just to keep Kuntar […] in prison for an extra few years."

 In July 2006, Hezbollah performed a cross-border raid while shelling Israeli towns and villages.
-During the raid Hezbollah succeeded in kidnapping two Israeli soldiers and killing eight others.
-In retaliation Israel began the 2006 Lebanon War to rescue the abducted soldiers and to create a bufferzone in Southern Lebanon.
+During the raid Hezbollah kidnapped two Israeli soldiers and killed eight others.
+In retaliation, Israel began the 2006 Lebanon War to rescue the abducted soldiers and to create a bufferzone in Southern Lebanon.